-Red brome is of particular concern within the park.
+Red brome is of particular concern within the Monument.
 It can impact the frequency, intensity, and rate of spread of wildfires.
 Additionally, this non-native species can displace native plants.
 Red brome can be found throughout Tonto National Monument, ranging from 6 to 50% cover.

 Buffelgrass (Pennisetum ciliare) is an additional species of concern.
-This is the first record of Buffelgrass at Tonto National Monument.
-While not widespread within the monument – growing only along the sides of Highway 188 – it is of great concern as it invades aggressively.
+This is the first record of buffelgrass at Tonto National Monument.
+While not widespread within the Monument – growing only along the sides of Highway 188 – it is of great concern as it invades aggressively.
 All of the buffelgrass recorded during the survey has been removed and new individuals are sought out on a regular basis by park staff to help eliminate the threat of spread by vehicles, animals, and foot traffic.

 Mapping + Monitoring = Management

-The National Park Service uses sound science to make decisions about how to manage the land and resources of the monument.
-Early detection and status and trends of exotic plant species comprise two of the Sonoran Desert Network Inventory and Monitoring Program’s vital signs.
+The National Park Service uses sound science to make decisions about how to manage the land and resources of the Monument.
+Early detection, status, and trends of exotic plant species comprise two of the Sonoran Desert Network Inventory and Monitoring Program’s vital signs.
 The Sonoran Desert Network is one of the first networks in the United States to develop vital signs or monitoring protocols for its national parks.
 Vital signs measure changes over time in ecosystems and help land managers make better decisions.
 To monitor the exotic plants in Tonto National Monument, researchers used an intensive mapping method, conducting walking surveys to map individual plants and invaded regions using handheld computers and global positioning system units.
 The mapping process allows the park’s staff to monitor the presence and abundance of non-native invasive plants in the park, and allows them to control and eradicate those plants.

-Eradication- One Plant at a Time
+Eradication - One Plant at a Time